What to expect at Cape Hillsborough

 - Pioneer Valley: A scenic drive through the Pioneer Valley is a must-do, with beautiful views of the surrounding countryside and several picturesque towns to visit along the way.

-- Whitsunday Islands: The famous Whitsunday Islands are located just a short distance from Cape Hillsborough and are known for their stunning beaches, crystal-clear waters, and world-class snorkeling and diving.
+- Whitsunday Islands: The famous Whitsunday Islands are located just a short distance from Cape Hillsborough and are known for their stunning beaches, crystal-clear waters, and world-class snorkelling and diving.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.